 Through the Pressing Matters program, the Museum forms partnerships with middle schools that lack arts programs in order to provide students with rich arts experiences.
 CMA staff brings authentic works of art to the classroom to engage students in a two-day, interdisciplinary learning experience.
 Students will explore social issues relevant to their own lives and will communicate their concerns through creative expression and experimentation.
 The program includes a day at the Museum where students will explore artwork from the Museum’s collection and see the art that they have created on display.
 The National Endowment for the Arts recognized this program with a Challenge America Grant.

 Pressing Matters is presented by an Ohio Arts Council Arts Partnership grant.

 Join us to find out how to transform your classroom into a 21st Century learning environment that encourages disciplined inquiry, collaboration, and creativity.

 Teaching for Creativity Institute

 Are you passionate about teaching and learning and motivated to develop classroom experiences for children that are authentically engaging?
-Do you believe that creativity is essential to education and want to incorporate it into your classroom experiences?
-If you do, and are willing to work with colleagues in a professional learning community to develop innovative ideas for your classroom, then sign up to participate in CMA’s exciting new Teaching for Creativity Institute.
-Educators who apply and are selected for this competitive institute will become part of a community of learners that develop creative, engaging learning experiences for their students.
-Institute participants will receive training and support from CMA staff as well as year-long support from educational experts.
-You will also receive classroom materials and have the option of obtaining credit from Ashland University.
-Teams of educators from the same school or school district are strongly encouraged to apply.
+Do you believe that creativity is essential to education and want to incorporate it into your classroom?
+If you do, and you are willing to work with colleagues in a professional learning community, then sign up to participate in CMA’s immersive Teaching for Creativity Institute.
+Educators who apply and are selected for this competitive institute will become part of a community of learners who are developing creative, thoughtful, intentional learning experiences for their students.
+Past facilitators have included educational and creativity experts, designers, and artists from organizations such as Harvard’s Project Zero, The Ohio State University, Ashland University, Art21 and the PAST Foundation.

 For more information, please contact Rachel Trinkley at email@example.com